-The requirements of this subsection apply only when a toxicity test demonstrates significant lethal effects at or below the critical dilution.
-Significant lethal effects are herein defined as a statistically significant difference at the 95% confidence level between the survival of the appropriate test organism in a specified effluent dilution and the control (0% effluent).
+The requirements of this subsection apply only when a toxicity test demonstrates significant lethal and/or sub-lethal effects at or below the critical dilution.
 The purpose of additional tests (also referred to as 'retests' or confirmation tests) is to determine the duration of a toxic event.
 A test that meets all test acceptability criteria and demonstrates significant toxic effects does not need additional confirmation.
 Such testing cannot confirm or disprove a previous test result.

-If any valid test demonstrates significant lethal effects to a test species at or below the critical dilution, the frequency of testing for this species is automatically increased to once per quarter with no option for frequency reduction.
+If any valid test demonstrates significant lethal or sub-lethal effects to a test species at or below the critical dilution, the frequency of testing for that species is automatically increased to once per quarter for the life of the permit.